 3. Polycrystalline Solar Panels

-Unlike Monocrystalline solar panels, Polycrystalline panels are made from several pieces of silicon molten together.
-They are, however, less efficient than monocrystalline solar panels, but they are also less expensive.
-On average, these types of solar panels can convert up to 17% of sunlight into electricity.
+Unlike Monocrystalline solar panels, Polycrystalline panels are made from several pieces of silicon molten.
+However, they are less efficient than monocrystalline solar panels and less expensive.
+On average, these solar panels can convert up to 17% of sunlight into electricity.

-The solar panels tend to be larger in size than monocrystalline solar panels.
+The solar panels tend to be larger than monocrystalline solar panels.
 They are also significantly heavier than their counterparts.

-Polycrystalline solar panels have a shorter lifespan (20-25 years) compared to monocrystalline solar panels.
+Polycrystalline solar panels have a shorter lifespan (20-25 years) than monocrystalline solar panels.
 But, at least they are cheaper than monocrystalline ones, covering for the lower efficiency level.

 4. Thin-film Solar Panels

 These are the newest kids on the block.
-And while they are not as popular with home users, their use has continued to grow over time.
+And while they are not as popular with home users, their use has continued to grow.

-These types of solar panels are made by rolling several layers of semiconductor materials such as silicon, copper indium gallium selenide, and cadmium telluride.
+These solar panels are made by rolling several layers of semiconductor materials such as silicon, copper indium gallium selenide, and cadmium telluride.

-Compared to other types of solar panels, thin-film solar panels are the least efficient ones.
+Thin-film solar panels are the least efficient than other solar panels.
 They only convert up to 14% of sunlight into electricity, producing less power per square foot.

 However, they are less expensive than most other solar panels.
 Their lifespans range between 20 to 25 years.
-And, they are an excellent alternative to solar roof shingles.
+They are an excellent alternative to solar roof shingles.

 See Related: How Much Does a Solar Battery Cost?